AmirhosseinRHT/Persian-Privacy-Monitor/README.md

 ```

 If you get "ModuleNotFoundError: No module named 'utils'" when running `crawler/crawler.py` directly, use the `-m` option from project root or add the project root to `PYTHONPATH`.

+Security note: `extractor/prompt_api.py` currently contains a hard-coded API key string.
+Storing secrets in source is insecure.
+Replace this with an environment variable (for example, `LLM_API_KEY`) and load it at runtime instead.

 ## MongoDB notes